 Monk: He has it.

-The finale: Monk waits outside the culprit's house and makes him dig up evidence at gunpoint.
+The finale: Monk waits outside Judge Rickover's house and makes him dig up evidence at gunpoint.
 While near-death from poison.

-In "Mr. Monk and the Game Show", Monk realizes how a certain contestant has been cheating ( The host indicates the right answer by the corner he's holding the question card from) and makes it to the bonus round (to expose the murder) by defeating the champion with his own method.
+In "Mr. Monk and the Game Show", Monk realizes how Roddy Lankman is helping Val Birch cheat (he indicates the right answer by the corner he's holding the question card from) and makes it to the bonus round (to expose the murder) by defeating Birch with his own method.

 In "Mr. Monk Stays in Bed", when Natalie is taken hostage by a criminal and brought to the dump in order to find a piece of evidence that could get him convicted, Monk manages to come in, tackle the guy, and then beats him down with trash long enough for the police to arrive.
 Oh yeah, and at the time Monk also happened to be sick and wearing nothing but his pajamas and bathrobe at the time.